ashrufsyed/iitm_thesis/README.md

-# A New and Improved LaTeX template for IITM thesis/synopsis - 2021
+# A New and Improved LaTeX class for Synopsis and Dissertations submitted to IIT Madras

 - Modified the templates and files in complaint with [Feb-2021 Formatting guidelines of IIT Madras](FormatsGuidelinesProformas/RevisedFormatsGuidelines_ThesisSynopsis.pdf).
 - This is a LaTeX2e system with a `iitmdiss.cls` file and various templates